TabbyML/tabby/clients/tabby-agent/src/chat/prompts/provide-smart-apply-line-range.md

 {{applyCode}}
 </APPLYCODE>

-Provide only the appropriate insertion range, remembering that startLine is inclusive and endLine is exclusive.
+Provide only the appropriate range of a similar-length code segment, remembering that line numbers are one-based, and both startLine and endLine are inclusive (closed interval).